Here we are, another month, another plant of the month. And I dedicate this one to a natural liver elixir since it’s all about a spring body cleanse!

 A natural aid for skin conditions

 Detoxifying effect combined with antioxidant and anti-inflammatory properties can have beneficial effects on acne, rosacea, and psoriasis.
-Many times these conditions appear due to the poor immune system and poor overall health or liver, which could be improved by taking milk thistle supplement according to this study.
+Many times these conditions appear due to the poor immune system and poor overall health or liver, which could be improved by taking milk thistle supplement.

 On the other hand, there have been some studies according to many online sources that showed how a topical application of milk thistle lotion reduced the redness and itching and improved skin hydration at the same time.
 Sadly, I have not been able to find any of these studies, so I can’t really confirm this fact.
 The closest I’ve come to in my research on rosacea and milk thistle was this article.